opaque-systems/opaqueprompts-chat-server/README.md

 ## Description

 This is a chat server that uses the [OpaquePrompts API](https://opaqueprompts.readthedocs.io/en/latest/) to build a LLM application protected by confidential computing.
 OpaquePrompts is a privacy layer around LLMs that hides sensitive data from the model provider.
-You can find a deployed version of this chat server on the [OpaquePrompts website (https://opaqueprompts.opaque.co).
+You can find a deployed version of this chat server on the [OpaquePrompts website](https://opaqueprompts.opaque.co).

 ## OpaquePrompts LangChain Integration